thanos-io/thanos/docs/components/store.md

                                  Number of goroutines to use when constructing index-cache.json blocks from object storage.
                                  Must be equal or greater than 1.
+      --bucket-web-label=BUCKET-WEB-LABEL
+                                 External block label to use as group title in the bucket web UI
       --cache-index-header       Cache TSDB index-headers on disk to reduce startup time.
 When set to true, Thanos Store will download index headers from remote object